OoriData/Toolio/README.md

 ## Overriding the tool-calling system prompt from the Python API

-In order to override the system prompt from code, just se it in the initial chat message as the `system` role.
+In order to override the system prompt from code, just set it in the initial chat message as the `system` role.

 ```py
 import asyncio